 Crewe is the town which, overall, has the highest levels of deprivation in Cheshire East.
 Of those fourteen Cheshire East neighbourhoods which fall within the bottom fifth of the 2007 England-wide Index of Multiple Deprivation, nine are in Crewe.
-30 Crewe is an important gateway between the West Midlands and the North West.
+The West Midlands and the North West.
 It represents a significant growth opportunity for the sub-region.
 We want to make a breakthrough in Crewe so that we create more, higher quality jobs for local people to lift communities out of poverty and ensure that we make the most of Crewe's unique assets.
 Actions will include: